sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ![image](https://github.com/user-attachments/assets/38cbc8ce-af4e-46ba-8f90-503ac0bd9102)
 to the Pizzaiolo.

-Then in a game design lens save states with the same [writing](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Saves/save_file.gd) to file system allowed for saving progress and altering the user's experience.
-Such as changing the difficulty of an enemy ```velocity.x=SaveFile.g_data["bomb_speed"]```.
-Without File Writing the user's progress would vanish reducing interest in the game.
+Then in a game design lens saving states with the same [writing](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Saves/save_file.gd) to the file system allowed for saving progress and altering the user's experience.
+Such as changing the difficulty of an enemy's ```velocity.x=SaveFile.g_data["bomb_speed"]```.
+Without File Writing the user's progress would vanish, reducing interest in the game.
 The same applies to the enemies which is why altering the enemy is foremost when making a game.
 Alternatively, the difficulty of enemies could be changed but that would decrease variety in itself so future assessments will continue to use saved data to engage the user but try to additionally improve the type of data that can be stored to increase the variety of the player.

 ## **Branching Choices**

 Save States gives the user a feeling of progress, The Design immerses while different options create ‘[choice](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Branching_Choices)’.

-Initially, choices were given by using ``` while True:```  loops however this caused excessively long lines of code
+Initially, choices were given by using ```while True:```  loops however this caused excessively long lines of code
 ![image](https://github.com/user-attachments/assets/f63c140c-576d-4941-861f-460553d8db99)
 so for the branching decisions assignment a similar system to the pizza assessment via a shop system.
 However instead of going through multiple lines of if statements dictionary loops were used instead
 ```